128technology/docs/docs/onboard_ssr_device_otp.md

 sidebar_label: Onboard an SSR Device using OTP
 ---

-The steps in this section describe the process of **re-imaging an SSR1x0 or SSR1x00** for onboarding to a Conductor using the OTP process.
+The steps in this section describe the process of **re-imaging an SSR100 or SSR100 series device** for onboarding to a Conductor using the OTP process.
 This process is for SSR devices that **cannot** use Mist for onboarding, telemetry, or WAN Assurance.

 :::important
-For customers or partners who can access Mist and are not in an "air-gap" network, the easiest way to onboard an SSR Device is to configure an account on Mist (this is free), and onboard to a conductor using ZTP.
+For customers or partners who can access Mist and are not in an "air-gap" network, the easiest way to onboard an SSR device is to configure an account on Mist (this is free), and onboard to a conductor using ZTP.
 This provides a simple conductor onboarding process, and does not require access to Mist after the onboarding.
 See [ZTP Onboarding to a Conductor.](config_wan_assurance.md) **This process provides the ability to perform conductor-managed onboarding for customers who will not be using Mist Telemetry or WAN Assurance.**
 :::

 ## Re-Imaging Process

-The image shipped on the SSR Devices is designed to connect with Mist and Mist WAN Assurance.
-To use these devices in a conductor-managed environment that does not have access to Mist, re-image the SSR Device with a generally available, package-based, OTP-compatible SSR software release.
+The image shipped on the SSR devices is designed to connect with Mist and Mist WAN Assurance.
+To use these devices in a conductor-managed environment that does not have access to Mist, re-image the SSR device with a generally available, package-based, OTP-compatible SSR software release.
 The minimum requirement for this re-imaging process is SSR Version 5.4.9.
 OTP software images are located at the following link:

 <!-- markdown-link-check-disable-next-line -->
 - https://software.128technology.com/artifactory/list/generic-128t-isos-release-local